 Treatment for breast cancer can be quite invasive, and result in partial or full removal of the breast.
 Other areas of the body such as the lymph nodes in the armpit are examined to ensure all cancerous cells are removed via axillary clearance or axillary dissection.
 Further treatment can involve hormone therapy and radiotherapy.

-In a breast reconstruction, the missing volume of breast tissue and any skin deficiency is replaced.
+In breast reconstruction, the missing volume of breast tissue and any skin deficiency is replaced.
 Depending on factors including personal preferences, the type of surgery undertaken and the size and shape of the breasts, there are several different methods of reconstruction.

 Oncoplastic surgery allows for the reshaping of remaining breast tissue when only a small volume of breast tissue has been removed.
 The indentation can be filled by injecting fat taken from the lower part of the abdomen.